cesarpurper/nba-odds-scraping/README.md

 ## How to run it

 The spider receives two parameters as arguments
-- initial_date = the initial date the spider will start scraping
+- start_date = the initial date the spider will start scraping
 - end_date = the date the spider will end scraping

 and example command line would be